JOJ0/discodos/sphinx/source/QUICKSTART.md

 ## Common Tasks

 This section guides you through typical DiscoDOS workflows.
 If you would rather like to read an in-detail explanation of what each command does, go to the [DiscoDOS User's Manual](MANUAL.md).

+### I'd like to sell records

+Make sure your local sales inventory is up to date:

+`dsc import sales`

+List a record for sale with the "sell wizard".
+Don't pass the `-p/--price` option!
+You'll receive price suggestions and will be prompted to accept or adjust the recommendations interactively.

+`dsc sell -a forsale -c NM`

+_**Note: The sell command has some built-in defaults, most importantly `VG+` for `-c/--condition` and `draft` for the `-a/--status` option.
+Defaults are documented in [the command's online help](dsc.rst).**_

+To edit existing sales listings, use the DiscoDOS TUI command `dsc ls`:

+`dsc ls artist=squarepusher`

+_**Note: `dsc ls` lists records in a fancy graphical but still text-based user interface.
+Use shortcut `e` to edit a sales listing.
+Further helpful shortcuts are `v` display video links and `return` to fetch marketplace stats and price suggestions.**_

 ### What's the quickest way to document a mix?